project-sunbird/project-sunbird.github.io/pages/features-documentation/content_review.md

 published: true
 allowSearch: true
 ---
-To ensure that content uploaded and available on Sunbird are quality driven and adheres to standard guidelines, content can be published only they have undergone a review.
+To ensure that content uploaded and available on Sunbird are quality driven and adheres to standard guidelines, content can be published only after it undergoes a review.
 Organizations can assign reviewer roles to users and set guidelines to ensure the quality of content being uploaded.
 However, there are some standard guidelines that have to be adhered by anyone who uploads content on Sunbird.
 To read more on review guidelines, refer Review Guidelines